 The public is invited to attend the African Diaspora Advisory Council meetings.

 The council is composed of volunteer members appointed by the Board of Supervisors.
 Members must reside in Coconino County.
 Members should also have an interest in and knowledge of issues and concerns of importance to African Diaspora residing in Coconino County.
 One does not need to be African American to be a member.
 For more information about membership appointment and term limits, please read through the council bylaws.

 The Council is currently recruiting interested members.
 Interested citizens are encouraged to submit an electronic application for membership to the council.

-Activities and Events the Council has Been Involved In Include:
+Activities & Events the Council has Been Involved In Include:

-- Review and made recommendations on proposed local, state and federal legislation
+Made recommendations on proposed local, state, and federal legislation

-- African American History Month activities and Events, essay contests
+African American History Month activities and events, including art and essay contests

 For more information about ADAC, please read our brochure, email: firstname.lastname@example.org,